 A mockup illustrating two posts in a feed: one is labelled as "misleading" whereas the one beneath it has a less severe label of "Stay informed".

-Reducing the spread and impact of misleading content
+Reducing the spread of misleading content

 Our Confidence Rating